Updated on August 19, 2024

 User Provision Model

 Chotukool can be purchased at an Indian postoffice.
 Godrej has partnered with an NGO in Maharashtra for retail (Sakhi Retail).
-Village level entrepreneurs hired for sales and distribution on commission basis.
+Village level entrepreneurs are hired for sales and distribution on commission basis.

 Distributions to Date Status